-Where children stay all day, we may not have the facilities to provide food.
-In this case, you will be asked to provide a cold packed lunch; we request that all lunchboxes are in a cool bag as refrigeration facilities are not always provided.
+Packed lunch/snack: Where children stay all day, we may not have the facilities to provide food.
+In this case, you will be asked to provide a cold packed lunch or snack; we request that all lunchboxes are in a cool bag as refrigeration facilities are not always provided.
 We are unable to reheat food due to food safety.
 Lunchboxes and any other food must be clearly labelled with your child's name.
-We also request that fizzy drinks, sweets, nuts and nut-based products, including peanut butter are avoided at all times.
-Pack lunches will be checked by the team and any unsuitable items will be removed and returned to parents at collection.
+We also request that fizzy drinks, nuts and nut-based products, including peanut butter are avoided at all times, due to some children having severe allergies.

-Tinies Daycare settings recognise that your child may have an individual dietary requirement, due to a medical condition, cultural preference or during weaning.
+Allergies: Our settings recognise that your child may have an individual dietary requirement, due to a medical condition, cultural preference or during weaning.
 All information about your child's dietary needs is recorded on their Child Registration Form and a Care Plan will be completed.
 It is your responsibility to inform the Tinies Daycare team if your child has any allergies and to ensure all medical information is provided and updated when changes occur.
-In addition, your child's Care Plan must be signed by both yourself and a Tinies Daycare colleague.
-The Tinies Daycare team will share this information amongst themselves to ensure that your child's needs are met whilst in our care.
-All Tinies Daycare sites have a robust procedure in place to manage special dietary requirements.
+In addition, your child's Care Plan must be signed by both yourself and our setting manager.
+Our team will share this information amongst themselves to ensure that your child's needs are met whilst in our care.
+All of our settings have a robust procedure in place to manage special dietary requirements.

 Any colleague who prepares food will have achieved a Level 2 award in Food Safety for Catering, the onsite manager or the most senior Tinies Daycare colleague will also have this qualification.

 Hygiene and infection control policy